below knee prostheses (transtibial prostheses)

 Very short above knee residual limb.

-Irrespective of the reason for amputation, the structural components of the above knee prosthesis is in essence the same and constitutes generally of the following:
+Irrespective of the reason for amputation, above knee prosthesis is in essence the same and constitutes generally of the following:

 1. Prosthetic Socket – Carbon socket with flexible brim